PermafrostDiscoveryGateway/viz-info/09_iwp-workflow.md

 ## Steps:

-1. ssh into the Delta server
+1. ssh into the Delta server in VScode.

-2. Clone (for first time) or pull (if not first time) from `PermafrostDiscoveryGateway/viz-workflow` repositiory [here](https://github.com/PermafrostDiscoveryGateway/viz-workflow/tree/main) to your home directory and swtich into the `ray-workflow` branch.
+2. Pull updates from `PermafrostDiscoveryGateway/viz-workflow` repository [here](https://github.com/PermafrostDiscoveryGateway/viz-workflow/tree/main) to your home directory and switch into the `ray_workflow` branch.

-3. Clone (for first time) or pull (if not first time) the 3 PDG packages ([`viz-staging`](https://github.com/PermafrostDiscoveryGateway/viz-staging), [`viz-raster`](https://github.com/PermafrostDiscoveryGateway/viz-raster/tree/main), [`viz-3dtiles`](https://github.com/PermafrostDiscoveryGateway/viz-3dtiles)) and ensure you're in the main branch of each.
+3. Pull updates from the 3 PDG packages ([`viz-staging`](https://github.com/PermafrostDiscoveryGateway/viz-staging), [`viz-raster`](https://github.com/PermafrostDiscoveryGateway/viz-raster/tree/main), [`viz-3dtiles`](https://github.com/PermafrostDiscoveryGateway/viz-3dtiles)) and ensure you're in the main branch of each.

 4. Create a virtual environment (recommended to use `venv` as package manager instead of `conda`) with `python=3.9` and install __local__ versions of the 3 PDG packages (using `pip install -e {LOCAL PACKAGE}`), `ray` with pip, and `glances`.
     - Changes integrated with pulls or saved manual changes will __automatically__ be implemented into that virtual environment if the local package was installed with `-e` (stands for "editable") and you are running a script from the terminal.